 SBG proactively engages in constructive dialogues with shareholders and investors in order to contribute to maximizing enterprise value.
 Through these dialogues, SBG strives to further develop mutual understanding and foster relationships of trust, and to carry out management giving due consideration to their opinions.

-- *The contents of this page are based on information contained in the Corporate Governance Report which was revised on November 30, 2018.
+- *The contents of this page are based on information contained in Corporate Governance Report which was revised on June 25, 2019.